 Get ready for government coronavirus support ending

-The plug is also due to be pulled on the government’s furlough scheme - or Coronavirus Job Retention Scheme, to give it its proper title - which means you’ll need to start making provisions for paying employees to come back to work, if you’ve not already done so.
+And the plug is due to be pulled on the government’s furlough scheme at the end of September, which means you’ll need to start making provisions for paying employees to come back to work, if you’ve not already done so.

 To find out more on government-backed business support, including how to apply, check out Bionic’s guide to business finance during coronavirus.